Cass Ballenger: Biography

 He also served on the International Relations Committee and as Chairman of the Western Hemisphere Subcommittee, where he worked to promote democracy and human rights, fight poverty and improve relations with developing countries in Central and South America.

 In 1990, he and his wife Donna founded the Ballenger Foundation to continue their longtime charitable work in Central America.
 They established several medical clinics in high-poverty locations, sponsored an orphanage, sent school furniture and textbooks and delivered loads of other relief supplies.
 Their efforts began after the devastating earthquake in Managua, Nicaragua, in 1972 and continued for decades thereafter.

 Ballenger prioritized constituent service in the U.S. House of Representatives.
 A Comprehensive Guide to Constituent Service, his benchmark publication, is still updated for each new Congress and used to train new congressional staff members.

 As a member of the North Carolina Senate and former Minority Leader, he introduced the government in the Sunshine Act of 1976, which was enacted into law.
 It was the first substantive Open Meetings law enacted in North Carolina.
 He also authored legislation, known as the Ridge Law, to protect scenic vistas in the North Carolina mountains.
 He was recognized as the Most Effective Republican Legislator by the North Carolina Institute of Government in 1981.

-Ballenger previously served as Chairman of the Catawba County, North Carolina, Board of Commissioners and was recognized as North Carolina's County Commissioner of the Year in 1974.
+Ballenger previously served as Chairman of the Catawba County Board of Commissioners and was recognized as North Carolina's County Commissioner of the Year in 1974.
 Both Catawba Memorial Hospital (now Catawba Valley Medical Center) and Catawba Valley Community College (formerly Catawba Valley Technical Institute) were established during his two terms as a County Commissioner.